Divyanshu2411/FurnApp/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=divyanshu2411&label=Profile%20views&color=0e75b6&style=flat" alt="divyanshu2411" /> </p>

 - 🔭 We are currently working on [FurnApp](https://github.com/Divyanshu2411/FurnApp)

-**We used following libraries**
-      * intro.js
-      * slick-nav.js
-      * nice-select.js
-      * slick
-      * bootstrap
-      * bootstrap material design
-      * flat-icon
-      * animate.css
-      * font-awesome
-      * we have taken most of the images from google images and rendered them using photoshop for the need of our website

  - 🌱 To run this project on local machine
       ```